Active Advantage-Aligned Online Reinforcement Learning with Offline Data: Theoretical Analysis

 where $J_\alpha^\pi = \mathbb{E}_{\state\sim\rho^{\policy},\action\sim\policy} \left[\sum_{t=0}^{\infty} \gamma^t \left(\reward_t+\alpha \mathcal{H}(\policy(\action|\state))\right) \right]$ is the entropy-regularized objective, $J_{\alpha}^{\pi^\star} - J_{\alpha}^{\pi^t}$ represents the maximum possible improvement if the true Q-function were known, and the function $R^t(s, a;\xi)$ is given by:

-\end{restatable} The proof is provided in the Appendix.
-We note that the coefficient $R^t(s, a;\xi)$ is not necessarily the tightest possible bound, since it is based on the supremum norm and therefore can be dominated by a single $(s, a)$ pair.
+\end{restatable} The proof is provided in the Appendix~\ref{app:theory_proof}.
+We note that the coefficient $R^t(s, a;\xi)$ is not a tight bound, since it is based on the supremum norm and therefore can be dominated by a single $(s, a)$ pair.
 A sharper result could be obtained by measuring distribution shift in the $\ell_2$ norm (or some other weaker norm).
 We nevertheless adopt the simpler supremum‐norm bound here for clarity and to highlight the core intuition behind why advantage reweighting yields improvement, as will be detailed in the following.

 {\alph{subfigure}}

 {\alph{subfigure}}